 In this paper we propose a Process Framework that is sufficiently powerful to fulfill these requirements.
 First, in Section 2 we give an overview over different modeling levels of development processes.
-We present the requirements on and user views of a living process model.
+We present the requirements on and user views of an evolutionary process model.
 In the next section, Section 3, we define our Process Framework.
-In Section 4 we discuss the work product related parts of our framework in more detail, and in Section 5 we present the concept of process patterns, providing guidelines about the organization of the actual development process.
-A conclusion is given at the end of the paper in Section 6.
+In Section 4 we present the concept of process patterns, providing guide-lines about the organization of the actual development process.
+A conclusion is given at the end of the paper in Section 5.